-01. J1+3F SN 1 To verify the truth tables of basic logic gates: AND, OR, NOR, NAND, NOR.
+SN 1 To verify the truth tables of basic logic gates: AND, OR, NOR, NAND, NOR.
 Also to verify the truth table of Ex-OR, Ex-NOR (For 2, 3 & 4 inputs using gates with 2, 3, & 4 inputs).
 2 To verify the truth table of OR, AND, NOR, Ex-OR.
 Ex-NOR realized using NAND & NOR gates.
 3 To realize an SOP and POS expression.
 4 To realize Half adder/ Subtractor & Full Adder/ Subtractor using NAND & NOR gates and to verify their truth tables.
 5 To realize a 4-bit ripple adder/ Subtractor using basic half adder/ Subtractor & basic Full Adder/ Subtractor.
-6 the multiplexer using basic gates only.
+6 To verify the truth table of 4-to-1 multiplexer and 1-to-4 demultiplexer.
+Realize the multiplexer using basic gates only.
 Also to construct and 8-to-1 multiplexer and 1-to-8 demultiplexer using blocks of 4-to-1 multiplexer and 1-to-4 demulriplexer.
 7 Design & Realize a combinational circuit that will accept a 2421 BCD code and drive a TIL -3 I 2 seven-segment display.
 8 Using basic logic gates, realize the R-S, J-K and D-flip flops with and without clock signal and verify their truth table.
 9 Construct a divide by 2, 4 & 8 asynchronous counter.
 Construct a 4-bit binary counter and ring counter for a particular output pattern using D flip flop.
 10 Perform input/output operations on parallel in/parallel out and Serial in/Serial out registers using clock.
 Also exercise loading only one of multiple values into the register using multiplexer.
-NT 4 As for as possible the experiments shall be performed on broad board.
+Mata.
+As far as possible the experiments shall be performed on bread board.
 However